The Macro Diet Works: How You Can Make This Lifestyle Change Work For You

 Pretty cool, right?

 Start by finding out what your recommended macros count is.
-I talked to a health coach, whom you can find over here at For Health and Happiness.
-She gave me the numbers and provided some lists of foods to help me meet those counts, along with some meal plan suggestions to get me started.
+I talked to a health coach, and she gave me the numbers and provided some lists of foods to help me meet those counts, along with some meal plan suggestions to get me started.
 My initial purchases were SO minimal: this scale, these meal prep containers for advanced meal creation and this pad of sheets for my weekly meal shopping and planning.
 (Those are affiliate links, fyi, meaning if you buy from them, I may get a small bonus from Amazon.)

 Then, all that was left was the shopping, using all the info gathered above.
 The foods really aren’t anymore expensive than what I was already buying, though almonds can be a little pricey and if you cook with fatty oils, replacing those can cost a little, too.